ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 - Understand how to map components between VMs and Kubernetes.
 - Containerize the application.
 - Deploy the container to a Kubernetes cluster on the {{site.data.keyword.containershort_notm}}.
-- Extend the application with IBM Cloud services.

 ## Services used